March 16, 2021 5 min read

 In fact, there is a legend from China that says in 2737 B.C. the emperor Shen Nung was served a cup of hot water into which tea leaves fell.
-The practice of brewing tea spread and caught on around the world, says an article at Bryn Mawr University's website.
+The practice of brewing tea spread and caught on around the world.

 At some point scientists quit fooling around with alchemy and started seriously studying real chemistry.
 Runge first came to Goethe's attention when he learned Runge was working on experiments involving belladonna extract.

 Goethe was one of the world's greatest poets, and Europe's first great literary celebrity.
 In his later years, Goethe turned his considerable intellect to the sciences, studying, amongst other things, pharmacy, chemistry and botany.
 At the time, Runge was studying under the chemist Doebereiner (1780-1849), who was greatly admired by Goethe; it was through the friendship and mutual admiration of these two great men that Runge was invited to visit.

 Goethe was shown the results of the young scientist's investigations into belladonna extract, and, suitably impressed, presented Runge with a small box of rare Arabian mocha beans, with the request that he perform an analysis.
 Within months Runge had successfully isolated the world's first pure caffeine sample.

 In the book The World Of Caffeine, the authors wrote:

 It was a result of an encounter between a scientist and a poet that caffeine was first revealed to the world; a curiously symbolic origin when one considers the vast panorama of the drug's history, encompassing, as it does, so much of the disparate worlds of science and culture.